Bodily Injury Liability Coverage: What It Is, How Much You Need & Limits Explained

 At-Fault Accident History Prior accidents raise rates by ~41% on average

-Credit Score Poor credit can increase premiums by up to 71%
+Credit Score Poor credit can increase premiums significantly

 Age Teen drivers can pay 2–3x more than adults over 25

 To keep your premium manageable while increasing limits, compare quotes from multiple insurers.
-Our car insurance rates by state guide can help you benchmark what you should be paying.
+Use our guide on how much car insurance coverage you really need to benchmark what you should be paying.

 Compare Car Insurance Rates in Ohio